gosang/gosang.github.io/content/posts/dotnet/securing-asp-dotnet-core-web-api-with-oauth-2.0-in-microsoft-entra-id.md

 ## OAuth 2.0 Flow

 OAuth 2.0 defines several authorization flows that cater to different use cases.
 Two prominent flows are the Authorization Code Flow and the Client Credentials Flow.
-Let's delve into the details of each and explore their respective use cases.
+Let's look into the details of each and explore their respective use cases.

 ### OAuth 2.0 Authorization Code Flow